ramigs/strapi-nuxt-article/strapi-nuxt.md

 that the user completes the registration process by clicking the confirmation link in sent email:

+The user simply has to check a confirmation email they received when they signed up.
+Within that email, there is a link which will redirect you back to your app.

 PRINTSCREEN

 If an error occurs, the error message is displayed by the Notification component